melborne/digi_moji/README.md

 # DigiMoji

-Building a digital color string for terminal.
+5x7 digital color words on your terminal.

 ## Installation